theforbiddenpool/cheat-sheets/devtools/git.md

 ```
 $ git revert <commit-hash>
 ```
-It won't touch the commit history - you can still see all of the commits in your history, even the reverted ones.\
+It won't touch the commit history - you can still see all of the commits in your history, even the reverted ones.
+It's useful to revert changes in remote repositories.\
 You will be thrown to a editor to write a commit message.

 ## Restoring commits after a hard reset